AbdulrazzakSwai/Cybersecurity-Scripts/README.md

   - Default script scan
 - Summarizes live ports and OS per host
 - Outputs final Nmap enumeration results for each target
+- Saves all generated files on the local directory

 #### 🚀 Usage
 ```bash